Tarzan (video game): Reception

 Disney's Tarzan received positive reviews upon its release, with critics praising the game's graphics and its faithfulness towards the film's story.

 Rick Sanchez reviewed the PlayStation version of the game for Next Generation, rating it two stars out of five, and stated that "Tarzan is a solid, if uninspired, title that gets by mostly on its looks.
 Serious gamers won't find much of value, but it might appeal to the kiddie set flocking to the film".

 The PlayStation version of Disney's Tarzan received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.

 Rick Sanchez reviewed the Nintendo 64 version of the game for Next Generation, rating it three stars out of five, and wrote that "Disney Interactive borrowed the best platform gaming tricks and put them together in one package.
 While there's nothing new or original in Disney's Tarzan, it is still a decent game".

 Janice Tong from The Sydney Morning Herald gave the game three stars out of five stating: "If you have no compunction about slaughtering Disney-cute beasties, this is the game for you".

+Tarzan and A Bug's Life together have sold more than 2.8 million units.